chef/chef-web-docs/chef_master/source/chef_system_requirements.rst

 * 40 GB of free disk space in ``/var``
 * A back-end server; all other systems will be front-end servers.

+.. note: Tiered deployments are deprecated as of Chef server 12.9.
+You are encouraged to set up a high availability server cluser instead.
+See see :doc:`High Availability: Backend Cluster </install_server_ha>` for more details.

 For a high availability deployment:

-* 8 total cores 2.0 GHz AMD 41xx/61xx or Intel Xeon 5000/E5 CPUs or faster
-* 16GB RAM
-* 2 x 300GB SAS RAID1 drives
-* Hardware RAID card
-* 1 x GigE NIC interface
-* 20 GB of free disk space in ``/opt``
-* 40 GB of free disk space in ``/var``
-* Two back-end servers; as many front-end servers as required.
+* Three backend servers; as many frontend servers as required

+.. tag system_requirements_ha

+* 4 cores/frontend server, 2 cores/backend server (physical or virtual)
+* 4GB RAM/frontend server, 8GB RAM/backend server
+* Fast, redundant storage (SSD/RAID-based solution either on-prem or in a cloud environment)

+  * 20 GB/frontend server (SSD if on premises, Premium Storage in Microsoft Azure, EBS-Optimized GP2 in AWS)
+  * 50 GB/backend server (SSD if on premises, Premium Storage in Microsoft Azure, EBS-Optimized GP2 in AWS)

+* 1 x GigE NIC interface (if on premises)

-.. note:: Front end machines, when load balanced, may have fewer than 4 cores and 4 GB of RAM.
+.. note:: Multiple front end servers, when load balanced, may have fewer than 4 cores and 4 GB of RAM.

 .. warning:: The Chef server MUST NOT use a network file system of any type---virtual or physical---for backend storage.
 The Chef server database operates quickly.
 The behavior of operations, such as the writing of log files, will be unpredictable when run over a network file system.

+.. end_tag

 .. end_tag
 .. tag system_requirements_server_software